 Aggregate Demand = GDP (Y) = C + I + G + NX

-Consumption is largest component of aggregate demand, equal to about 2/3 of output.
+Consumption is the household demand for goods and services, which is largest component of aggregate demand, equal to about 2/3 of output.

 Disposable income is household income minus taxes.
 Thus, consumption depends on disposable income, expressed by the consumption function:

 C = C (Y – T) = C0 + C1 (Y – T)

 C0 specifies the level of autonomous consumption, which is consumption that does not depend on disposable income, since autonomous consumption is necessary for survival.
 C1 is the marginal propensity to consume, which is the percentage of disposable income spent for products and services, and, thus, not saved.
 Y rrepresents real GDP or aggregate demand, while T represents taxes, so Y – T is disposable income.

 A consumer will consume even if he has no income, since some consumption is necessary for survival.
 Without income, autonomous consumption is financed by savings or by borrowing against future income.
 Younger people tend to borrow more, while older people rely more on savings and pensions.